akka/akka/akka-docs/src/main/paradox/scala/stream/stages-overview.md

 RecoverWithRetries allows to switch to alternative Source on flow failure.
 It will stay in effect after a failure has been recovered up to *attempts* number of times so that each time there is a failure it is fed into the *pf* and a new Source may be materialized.
 Note that if you pass in 0, this won't attempt to recover at all.
-Passing -1 will behave exactly the same as  *recoverWith*.
+A negative `attempts` number is interpreted as "infinite", which results in the exact same behavior as `recoverWith`.

 Since the underlying failure signal onError arrives out-of-band, it might jump over existing elements.
 This stage can recover the failure signal, but not the skipped elements, which will be dropped.